rssblue/badpod/README.md

 ### Deserializing complicated tags

 `badpod` converts complex data in text format to something that is easier to work with.
-If that is not possible, we provide enums with variant `Other`, which is meant to represent data that could not be deserialized.
+If that is not possible, we provide enums with variant `Other`, which is meant to represent data that could not be deserialized and the reason for that failed deserialization.
 ```rust
 match geo {
     podcast::Geo::Ok {